 Only the native population is taken into consideration.

-Mutual Intelligibility of Turkic Languages
+1.3.2 Mutual Intelligibility of Turkic Languages

-Robert Lindsay prepared the below diagram to demonstrate common words (cognates) in Turkic languages and their relations.
+Robert Lindsay prepared the diagram below to demonstrate common words (cognates) in Turkic languages and their relations.

 Robert Lindsay also stated there is limited mutual intelligibility between Turkic languages depending on the number of cognates.

-According to Lindsay, if two languages cognates below 60%, there is essentially zero intelligibility, and as a Turkish speaker, I have no chance of understanding Uyghur and Uzbek.
-Yet, this is not true.
+According to Lindsay, if two languages are cognates below 60%, there is essentially zero intelligibility, and as a Turkish speaker, I have no chance of understanding Uyghur and Uzbek.

 I may not understand the text thoroughly, but I will have a good idea of what’s happening.

 2. How many people speak Turkish?
 How widely spoken is Turkish?

 Turkey Turkish or Istanbul Turkish is spoken by 88 million Turkish natives as well as the Turkish diaspora.

 Northern Cyprus also uses Turkish as its official language.
 Yet, Turkish is mutually intelligible with Turkic languages.
 Source.

 Istanbul, the Black Sea, and Eastern Turkish are the three main dialects spoken in Turkey.
 Eastern Turkish dialect sounds very similar to Azerbaijani Turkish.

 The Turkic language with the greatest number of speakers is Turkish.
 Turkish (Turkey) native speakers make up 40% of all Turkic speakers.
 Source

-4. How many people speak Turkic Languages?
-How widely spoken is Turkish?
+3. How many people speak Turkic Languages?

 The total number of Turkic speakers is over 200 million.
 Turkic languages are spoken as a native language by 170 million people and 30 million second-language speakers.
 Source

 In the Ottoman Empire (1299–1922), Turkish scholars and the government were using a different language than the regular Turkish people.

 Yet, Ottoman Turkish used by the empire’s elites was not the same language as the native Turkish population used.

 The reform taken by the Turkish Republic around 1920-1930 and acceptance of the Latin alphabet helped the Turkish Language return to its original form and become closer to Turkic languages.

 ALL MY ARTICLES ABOUT TURKISH LANGUAGE – (Click on the title to read)